Replacing a Salt Lamp Light Bulb

 Bulbs that are not recommended for salt lamps are those with too high of a wattage.
 Others include fluorescent bulbs, bulbs that are too tall or oddly shaped, or any bulb that is prohibited by the lamp manufacturer.

-One type of bulb that is not recommended for use in a salt lamp is a high wattage incandescent bulb.
+One type of bulb that is not recommended for use in a salt lamp is a Halogen bulb.
 These bulbs produce a lot of heat and can cause the salt lamp to overheat or break, which could lead to a fire hazard or other safety issues.
 It is important to use a bulb with a wattage that is appropriate for the size and type of salt lamp that you are using.
+Halogen bulbs have yet another numbering system for identification and they often have different base types, such as 2-Pin systems.

 Final Thoughts